photo: Octavio Aburto

 Specific details about the SDG benefits created by each project can be found on our SDG Impact page.

 What is a SeaTrees Token?

-Add one SeaTrees Token to your cart for each ton of CO2 to be "wiped out".
+One SeaTrees Token should be purchased for every ton of CO2 emissions to be “wiped out”.